- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for the new coronavirus.

 Vaccines are frequently collaborative efforts across sectors of society, with private pharmaceutical firms teaming up with public health agencies or university labs.
 Here are snapshots of some of the major players in the COVID-19 vaccine field.

 Governments.
 Public health agencies have played critical roles in supplying funds to develop COVID-19 vaccines.
 In the United States, President Donald Trump’s administration launched Operation Warp Speed, a project aimed at developing an effective vaccine and manufacturing enough doses for all three hundred million Americans.
 The effort, which pledged billions of dollars to companies with promising candidates, brought together several agencies within the Department of Health and Human Services—including the Centers for Disease Control and Prevention, the National Institutes of Health (NIH), and the Food and Drug Administration (FDA)—and the Department of Defense.
-The European Commission has also funded several candidates; at a virtual summit in May 2020 hosted by the European Union, world leaders, organizations, and banks pledged $8 billion for vaccine research.
+The European Commission has also funded several candidates; at a virtual summit in mid-2020 hosted by the European Union, world leaders, organizations, and banks pledged $8 billion for vaccine research.
 In China, the government has closely overseen efforts on its territory, with state-owned firms such as Sinopharm making up about two-fifths of the country’s vaccine industry.

 International institutions.
-The World Health Organization (WHO) and other multilateral institutions such as the World Bank are focused on financing and manufacturing COVID-19 vaccines for global use, in particular to ensure fair allocation among all countries.
+The WHO and other multilateral institutions such as the World Bank are focused on financing and manufacturing COVID-19 vaccines for global use, in particular to ensure fair allocation among all countries.
 Also at the forefront of multilateral efforts is the Coalition for Epidemic Preparedness Innovations (CEPI), a global alliance that was founded by Norway, India, the Bill & Melinda Gates Foundation, the UK-based Wellcome Trust, and the World Economic Forum.
 Gavi, the Vaccine Alliance—also founded by the Gates Foundation—is a public-private partnership focused on improving vaccine access for lower-income countries.
 In June 2020, the WHO, CEPI, and Gavi launched COVAX, a global initiative aiming to distribute two billion vaccine doses by the end of the following year.
 By February 2021, COVAX had begun its deliveries, sending doses first to West Africa.

 Private sector.
 The pharmaceutical industry has been driving much of the push.
 Companies ranging from biotech start-ups to giants such as U.S.-based Johnson & Johnson shifted their research and development efforts to focus on COVID-19.
 Early research into a vaccine candidate typically receives government funding, such as NIH grants in the case of the United States, but the bulk of financing for clinical development generally comes from private sources.
 In the current pandemic, however, massive government funding for promising vaccines removed much of the risk for pharmaceutical companies.